-The uncertainty regarding the relationship between Sections 1560-1566, on the one hand, and Sections 1270-1271, on the other, could be clarified in several different ways.
-Section 1562 could be amended simply to provide that the affidavit submitted under Section 1561 also satisfies the requirements of Section 1271.
-This alternative would, as a practical matter, make business records admissible without any showing of their trustworthiness.
-Alternatively, the requirements specified in Section 1561 for the affidavit accompanying a copy of subpoenaed business records could be expanded to include the additional matters which must be shown under Section 1271 to satisfy the business records exception to the hearsay rule--i.e., the statute could provide that, if the affidavit shows that the mode of preparation of the records and the sources of information and method and time of preparation were such as to indicate its trustworthiness, the record be admitted without further requirements.
-The Commission believes that this solution would be undesirable, however, since it would place the burden upon the adverse party to subpoena the custodian-affiant in order to exercise his right of cross-examination.
-Additionally, the drafting of such an affidavit
+The uncertainty regarding the relationship between Sections 1560-1566, on the one hand, and Section 1271, on the other, could be clarified in several different ways.
+Section 1562 could be amended to provide that the affidavit submitted under Section 1561 also satisfies requirements of Section 1271.
+This solution would be indefensible from a logical standpoint since it would make copies of business records admissible without any showing as to the trustworthiness of the records-a showing that would be required if the original of the records were offered in evidence.
+Alternatively, the requirements specified in Section 1561 for the affidavit accompanying a copy of subpoenaed business records could be expanded to include the additional matters which must be shown under

+Note that the Comment to Section 1562 by the Assembly Committee on Judiciary states that the presumption created by Section 1562 "relates only to the truthfulness of the matters required by Section 1561 to be stated in the affidavit."

-9. In several cases, the United States Supreme Court has held that the admission of evidence under one of the exceptions to the hearsay rule did not violate the defendant's constitutional right of confrontation.
+In several cases, the United States Supreme Court has held that the admission of evidence under one of the exceptions to the hearsay rule did not violate the defendant's constitutional right of confrontation.
 See California v.
 Green, 399 U.S. 149 (1970) (prior inconsistent statement made exception to hearsay rule by Cal.
 Evid.
 Code § 1235); Dutton v.
-Evans, 400 U.S. 74 (1970)(declaration of coconspirator during pendancy of criminal project made exception to hearsay rule by Ga.
-Code Ann. § 38-306 (1954 rev.)); see also Read, The New Confrontation--Hearsay Dilemma, 45 So.
+Evans, 400 U.S. 74 (1970) (declaration of co-conspirator during pendancy of criminal project made exception to hearsay rule by Ga.
+Code Ann. § 33-306 (1954 rev.)); see also Read, The New Confrontation-Hearsay Dilemma, 45 So.
 Cal.
 L. Rev. 1 (1972).

-often would be extremely difficult since the amount of information required varies with each case, and neither the custodian nor the proponent of the evidence could be certain of what information would be satisfactory to the court.
-A third solution could be clearly to provide that Sections 1560-1566 do not satisfy the business records exception to the hearsay rule.
+Section 1271 to satisfy the business records exception to the hearsay rule-i.e., the statute could provide that, if the affidavit shows that the mode of preparation of the records and the sources of information and method and time of preparation were such as to indicate its trustworthiness, the record be admitted without further requirements.
+The Commission believes that this solution would be undesirable, however, since it would place the burden upon the opposing party to subpoena the custodian-affiant in to exercise his right of cross-examination.
+Additionally, the drafting of such an affidavit often would be extremely difficult since the information required varies with each case, and neither the custodian nor the proponent of the evidence could be certain what information would be satisfactory to the court.
+Another alternative would be to provide expressly that Sections 1560-1566 do not satisfy the business records exception to the hearsay rule.
 However, the Commission believes that this solution is too drastic.